Agent Skills Developer Guide

 Scripts in scripts/ can be executed by Copilot without loading into context, saving tokens while providing deterministic reliability.
 Ideal for operations that would otherwise require rewriting the same code each time.

-INFO: Skills should only install packages locally (not globally) to avoid interfering with the user's environment.
+Skills should only install packages locally (not globally) to avoid interfering with the user's environment.
 Use project-local dependencies wherever possible.

 Composing Skills with Instructions and Agents